 Add in bell pepper and mushrooms.
 Saute 1 minute.
 Add in cabbage and carrots and green onion greens and saute until cabbage it's just wilted, about 1 - 2 minutes longer.

 Add drained noodles to skillet along with cooked chicken.
 Pour sauce over top and toss.
 Saute 1 minute.
-Season with a littel salt as needed.
+Season lightly salt as needed.
 Serve warm with peanuts and Sriracha if desired.

 Recipe source: Cooking Classy